Animatect/Prism2_PluginFusion/Docs/Importing_2d.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![Import-AOVs](DocsImages/Import-AOVs.png)

-- **Multi-Channel EXR's:** If the .exr has multiple channels (layers), a popup asking to split the channels into separate Loaders.
-This will automatically configure the Loaders channels in Fusion.
+- **Multi-Channel EXR's:** If the .exr has multiple layers (OpenEXR 1.0) or parts (OpenEXR 2.0), a popup asking to split the channels into separate Loaders.
+If yes, the image will imported with separate Loaders for each layer and will automatically configure the Loader's channels in Fusion.
+If no, then one Loader will be imported and configured with the currently viewed Channel.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![Import-ExrSplit](DocsImages/Import-ExrSplit.png)